 It’s a bill that points to the advantages of RCV: giving voters more voice with their ballots, cost savings to taxpayers, removing the need for “strategic” voting, candidates running positive, issue-driven campaigns.
 The proposal also would allow the implementation of proportional representation, leading to elected officials that better represent their constituencies, countering the need for partisan gerrymandering and deflecting the influence of money that is soiling our politics.

 George Cheung: Sure.
-Make All Votes Matter is a nonprofit advocacy organization.
+More Equitable Democracy is a nonprofit advocacy organization.
 We’re really working at the intersection of racial equity and democracy reform, so I think starting with election reform is really; it makes a lot of sense.
 We all know that the census is coming up and it doesn’t look great.
 There’s a lot of cutbacks and a lot of changes to the census, and so it’s going to have a lot of serious implications particularly for communities of color and for political representation.
 And so we’re looking at starting to engage people where they're at as we’re talking about and getting ready for our full census count and then starting to pivot around redistricting and redistricting reform.
 We tend to not take the frame of just redistricting reform because there are so many other things than just who draws the lines.
 It’s really about how the whole system of elections is created to either lift up voices or create some significant barriers, so we’re really interested in starting to test out some of these ways of engaging people who are reformers and particularly people of color to make sure that we can build strong coalitions to really transform our democracy.

 Robinson: How does that translate to outreach in the field?